-Annenberg Alchemy+ alumni organizations in the greater L.A. region who are interested in practical and tangible technology training and located in the 5-county region of greater Los Angeles.
+Annenberg Alchemy+ alumni organizations who are interested in practical and tangible technology training and located in the 5-county region of greater Los Angeles.
 The five counties are Los Angeles, Orange, Riverside, Ventura, and San Bernardino.
 Participants should be staff responsible for the advancement and implementation of a technology project at their organization.
 This may include an Executive Director, manager (IT, marketing, operations) or even a board member.

 Apply to Annenberg Alchemy Tech

 What is Annenberg Alchemy Tech?

 Annenberg Alchemy Tech is a program developed in partnership with NTEN that is focused exclusively on technology capacity building for Alchemy+ alumni organizations in the greater L.A. region.
 Alchemy Tech, powered by NTEN, is for nonprofit organizations that wish to strengthen their knowledge of technology best practices and move forward on a specific technology project.
 The program is divided into two terms with a mix of the curriculum delivered by Faculty as well as participant-driven content.
 Events and activities are both synchronous and asynchronous, online, and in-person.
 The majority of the activity happens via regular online training events.
 Through this program, each participant will identify a technology challenge, project idea or technological need from their organization.
 They will benefit from six months of technology training, support, and feedback with a goal towards implementation.

 What criteria determine eligibility and acceptance?

 To be eligible for Alchemy Tech, your 501(c)(3) organization must be located in the 5-county region of greater Los Angeles (Orange, Los Angeles, Riverside, Ventura, and San Bernardino), be an alumni of Annenberg Alchemy+, have at least two full time staff, and complete the Alchemy Tech application.
 Additionally, you must be able to participate in all of the online courses, the two in-person workshops in Los Angeles and the closing event and attend the NTC in Baltimore, MD March 24-26, 2020.